kubeedge/website/content/en/docs/setup/keadm.md

 `--external-helm-root` flag provides a feature function to install the external helm charts like edgemesh.

-3. `keadm init` deploy cloudcore in container mode, if you want to deploy cloudcore as container, please ref [`keadm deprecated init`](#keadm-deprecated-init) below.
+3. `keadm init` deploy cloudcore in container mode, if you want to deploy cloudcore as binary, please ref [`keadm deprecated init`](#keadm-deprecated-init) below.

 Example: